 Infant sleep patterns and problems are among greatest the worries of new parents.
 Many concerns may simply reflect perceived cultural norms about what is ‘normal’ infant sleep (Barry, 2021).
 Nonetheless, research shows sleep quantity and quality are important for infant development – infant sleep is positively associated with physical and cognitive development (Ednick et al., 2009; Tham et al., 2017) and with measures of infant temperament (Sorondo & Reeb-Sutherland, 2015; Spruyt et al., 2008).
 In turn, poor infant sleep can affect parents own sleep and mental health (Sadeh et al., 2010).
 Even the perception of poor sleep can increase parents stress (Sinai & Tikotzky, 2012).
 Despite this, infants typically wake in a good mood (Mindell & Lee, 2015).
 The present study aims to use sleep diaries with families of infants in Brazil and the United Kingdom to investigate how temperament and sleep duration and disturbances relate infant sleep patterns and morning mood.

 Parental diaries are cheap and simple to administer.
 They represent a good compromise between sleep questionnaires and more objective measures like actigraphy and somnography (Camerota et al., 2018; Hall et al., 2015).
 By asking parents to record sleep onset, wake time and night disturbances each morning for an extended period, diaries average are less susceptible to parental biases.
 Additionally, they capture intra-individual variations allowing investigation of a wider range of sleep variables such as night disturbances like wakes and diaper changes.
-Sleep diaries also allow investigation of how an individual night’s sleep might relate to an infants mood in the morning.
+Sleep diaries also allow investigation of how an individual night’s sleep might relate to an infant’s mood in the morning.
 Mood has been linked to infant sleep (Mindell et al., 2018; Mindell & Lee, 2015) but, to our knowledge, has not been investigated with nightly data.

 Mindell and Lee (2015) had parents of 1351 infants (age 3-13 months) in Brazil complete a version of the Brief Infant Sleep Questionnaire (Sadeh, 2004) and assess their infant’s typical mood over the previous two weeks with morning, daytime and bedtime mood on a five point scale (from very fussy to very happy).
 They found that mood at all three times of day was negatively correlated with perceived sleep problems and number of night wakings.
 They found that morning mood positively correlated with longer night-time sleep and later waking whereas earlier bedtime was not correlated with morning mood.
 They also found that 77% of babies were ‘very happy’ in the morning compared to only 20% at bedtime.
 Taken together these results from a large sample suggest a direct relationship between infant sleep and their mood.
 However, because the study used a sleep questionnaire and retrospective average measures of mood, it is susceptible to parental biases.
 Finally, the study did not collect any measures of infant temperament which might have been a mediating variable.